ydu20/Tensorflow-Lessons/README.md

 # Tensorflow-Lessons
-Coded following video tutorials on dataguru.cn
+Coded following video tutorials on dataguru.cn.
 All rights reserved by dataguru.cn